ozzie-lam/rebyte-docs/callable/use-cases/creating-a-social-media-manager-chatbot.md

 Let's imagine that we are responsible for managing the social media presence of an up and coming startup and would like the help of a language model to help write twitter posts.
 We want to create a chat bot that can answer questions as if it has the knowledge of an expert social media manager.

-Cortex makes the process of building a personalized chat bot fast and simple.
+ReByte makes the process of building a personalized chat bot fast and simple.
 Let's look at how this can be done with the power of Callable and Copilot.

 ## Getting Started